Sant'Agustino

 Right aisle, transept and chapels

-Sant'Agostino is an Augustinian church in Rome, not far from Piazza Navona.
+Sant’Agostino in Campo Marzio is an important 15th century minor basilica and parish church in the rione Sant'Eustachio, not far from Piazza Navona.
 It is one of the first Roman churches built during the Renaissance.
+The church and parish remain in the care of the Augustinian Friars.
+The dedication is to St Augustine of Hippo.

 For reference, a plan of the church is available here.